Mombinjenga/AI-Shopping-Assistant/README.md

-# ShopAI - AI-Powered Shopping Assistant

 ## Overview

-ShopAI is an AI-powered shopping assistant that helps users find the best products at the best prices across multiple retailers.
+ShoppingBuddy is an AI-powered shopping assistant that helps users find the best products at the best prices across multiple retailers.
 The application combines natural language search with OpenAI's GPT models to understand user intent and provide intelligent product recommendations.
 It features a modern e-commerce interface with AI-generated insights, product comparisons, and a room visualization tool for furniture shopping.

 ## User Preferences